Bloom-69/bloom-custom-image/README.md

 # Bloom's Custom Image for VanillaOS

 > [!TIP]
-> This repository was generated form a template create by VanillaOS and when it finds a new version it creates a PR in your repository.
+> This repository was generated form a template created by VanillaOS